fbpx

 Pride Parade

 Calvary believes that God loves everyone.
 No exceptions.
-With this in mind, we pass out free hugs at the Mid-South Pride Parade, especially for those who don’t have relationships with their families.
-Calvary volunteers help with providing hugs and staffing the booth.
+With this in mind, we pass out free hugs, rainbow-colored Books of Common Prayer, and treats at the Mid-South Pride Parade, especially for those who don’t have relationships with their families.
+Calvary volunteers help with participating in the parade, providing hugs, and staffing the booth.

 Room in the Inn

+We have a building next door to Calvary where we host Room in the Inn.
+You could help with the pick-up of guests.
+You could help orient other faith communities who share our space.
+You could straighten books.
+You could wash neighbors’ recycled clothes.
+You could host neighbors who need shower facilities.
 Prepare meals, host neighbors, and assist with logistics.
-This program is dedicated to serving people experiencing homelessness by providing emergency shelter and meals here at Calvary on Sunday nights during the coldest months of the year—November through March—sharing the love of God through hospitality.
+This program is dedicated to serving people experiencing homelessness by providing emergency shelter and meals during the hottest and coldest months of the year—June, July, and August and November through March—sharing the love of God through holy hospitality.
 Sign up.

 Soup Sunday